yiisoft/yii-core/UPGRADE.md

   More PSR implementations compatibility is expected later.
 * Dropped Yii own class autoloader in favor of the one provided with Composer.
 * Removed `ServiceLocator` from `Application` and `Module`, DI container is used instead.
+* Database abstraction is split in several packages allowing independent use.
 * All the configuration made explicit in `config` folders of all the packages and recommended to be used with [composer-config-plugin].
 * [yii\base\Configurable] interface and logic are removed in favour of DI and [yii\di\Initiable] interface.
 * No advanced app anymore.
 Basic application became [yii-app].
-* Application nesting is allowed due to explicit configuration and [composer-config-plugin].
+* Application templating approach has changed allowing application nesting with help of explicit configuration and [composer-config-plugin].

 [yiisoft/yii2]:                 https://github.com/yiisoft/yii2
 [yiisoft/core]:                 https://github.com/yiisoft/core